 Activities Sports & Athletics Golf's Closest to the Pin Contest Share PINTEREST Email Print Measuring during a closest-to-the-pin contest.
-Tom Grizzle/Getty Images Sports & Athletics Golf Basics History Gear Golf Courses Famous Golfers Golf Tournaments Baseball Basketball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Brent Kelley Brent Kelley is an award-winning sports journalist and golf expert with over 30 years in print and online journalism.
+Tom Grizzle/Getty Images Sports & Athletics Golf Basics History Gear Golf Courses Famous Golfers Golf Tournaments Baseball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Brent Kelley Brent Kelley Brent Kelley is an award-winning sports journalist and golf expert with over 30 years in print and online journalism.
 Learn about our Editorial Process Updated on 05/03/19 "Closest to the pin" refers to exactly what is sounds like it refers to: the golfer whose ball stops nearest to the flagstick is closest to the pin (or nearest to the pin, as some say).
 That's simple.
 The question is, why is this expression so common in golf?
 The biggest reason is that many golf tournaments — primarily of the charity, corporate, club and association kind — have a "closest-to-the-pin contest" or "closest-to-the-pin competition" as part of the tournament.
 A bonus competition, you might say, within the event.
 A group of golf buddies can also wager money on a closest-to-the-pin side bet during their regular round.
 Key Takeaways "Closest to the pin" is a common golf expression that refers to the golfer whose ball is, well, closest to the pin (meaning the hole on the green).A closest to the pin contest is commonly played along with charity tournaments or association tournaments.
 Throughout the day, tournament organizers track which golfer has gotten closest to the pin on a designated par-3 hole.A group of golfers can also use a closest to the pin contest as a friendly wager within the group.
 In the golf world, "closest to the pin" is often abbreviated (for reasons that are obscure) as "KP."
 "Closest to the pin" is also an important concept for the purposes of order of play between golfers.
 Traditionally, golfers play in an order inverse to proximity to the hole; that is, the golfer who is farthest from the hole plays first, the golf who is closest to the hole plays last.
 (The governing bodies encourage "ready golf," meaning play when ready, today, but the traditional order of play is still observed by most golfers.)
 The Closest-to-the-Pin Side Bet Two or three or four golf buddies are playing a round together and, like many friends on the course, they enjoy wagering.
 One of the wagers they can use is the closest-to-the-pin bet.
 As a side bet, the golfers keep track throughout the round of which of them has stopped a ball on the green closest to the pin.
 At the end of the round, the one holding the KP shot is the winner of the agreed upon wager.
 The golfers need to set ground rules before beginning to avoid later disagreements: Can the winning KP happen on any hole, or only as the result of tee shots on par-3 holes?
 If any approach shot is eligible, then the golfers will probably agree on a minimum distance (e.g., shots from 120 yards and farther are eligible for the KP bet).
 The Closest-to-the-Pin Contest at a Tournament KP is more common as a contest that runs during a tournament.
 Tournament organizers typically will select one par-3 hole, name a prize, and the golfer who, during the tournament, gets her tee shot closest to the pin on the designated hole wins the prize.
 Who's responsible for measuring?
 Depending on the value of the prize, tournament organizers might station a "judge" or "referee" on the KP hole, complete with a tape measure, to measure off the closest shots.
 This prevents any disputes later.
 Many times, though, the KP contest is based on the honor system among golfers.
 Tournament organizers will use what are called "proxy markers" - clipboards mounted on a peg so that they can be stuck in the ground - to which is affixed a notepad or sheet of paper.
 When the first group plays the contest's designated par-3 hole, the golfer in that group whose shot is nearest the hole writes his name on the proxy marker sheet and sticks it in the ground at the spot his ball came to rest.
 If someone in Group 2 beats that distance, they write down their name and move the proxy marker to the new location.
 And so on.
 At the end of the round, the proxy marker will likely be very close to the hole, and the final name on the list is the winner of the closest-to-the-pin contest.
 (When using proxy markers, tournament organizers should provide guidance to golfers about what to do if a marker is in the way of a putt or other shot around the green.)
 Buying Extra Closest-to-the-Pin Chances Something you'll see at some charity tournaments: To raise more money, the tournament organizers will sell golfers extra chances - extra shots - on the designated KP hole.
 Let's say Golfer Kim plays her stroke on the KP hole and doesn't like the result.
 She thinks she can do better and maybe win that prize.
 So she buys another stroke and takes another shot.
 It usually works one of two ways: Either tournament organizers sell these extra chances before the tournament round starts;Or there will be a table set up on the designated KP hole to allow golfers who want another shot at the KP prize the chance to buy one (or two or three - three is usually the limit) on the spot.
 Closest to the pin contests are part of a category of tournament bonus games called proxy contests.
 "Closest to the pin" can also be called "closest to the hole" or "closest to the flag."